 KIPLING, Rudyard [1865-1936].

-Scope: Editions of works by Rudyard Kipling, collected by him and formerly housed at Batemans in Sussex.
+Scope: Around 839 vols. of editions of works by Rudyard Kipling, collected by him and formerly housed at Batemans in Sussex.
 The collection was known as 'The File'.
 Bequeathed to the British Museum Library by his widow in 1940.

 Reference: 'The Kipling Bequest', by L Hanson.
 British Museum Quarterly, vol. 14 (1939-40), pp. 93-95. * Copy in Rare Books and Music Reading Room at RAR069.0942 (small-sized sequence).